twschan/CI_MS1_Tessa_Chan/TESTING.md

    A modal form will also pop up when 'Book now' buttons been clicked.
 [Screenshot show user story](https://github.com/twschan/CI_MS1_Tessa_Chan/blob/master/docs/testing/user-6.1.png)

+Expected result:
+1. To find contact forms to contact the designer

+Actual result: Works as expected

+---
 ### Returning user

 *7. As a Returning Visitor, I want to find information and updates about her latest projects.*